-This white chocolate cake, is made with a Genoise sponge, filled with cream cheese, whipped cream, white chocolate and spicy poached grapes added in the filling and decorated with caramelized bananas and dark chocolate.
+This cake is made with Genoise sponge, filled with cream cheese, whipped cream, white chocolate and spicy poached grapes added in the filling and decorated with caramelized bananas and dark chocolate.

 It is a delicate cake which forms the basis for many filled, frosted, and glazed cakes.

 Until now I was making a basic sponge cake without butter, so when I saw this recipe, I decided to give it a try as the method is much different than the other sponge.

 To make a Chocolate Genoise sponge:

 Reduce the all-purpose flour by 1/4 cup and substitute with 1/4 cup cocoa powder.

 Sift together the all-purpose flour, cocoa powder and corn flour (cornstarch).